What is Probate?

 When a person passes away their property is often passed to the family and close friends of the deceased.
 Unfortunately, often times disputes arise in how those assets are to be distributed.
 This occurs even when the decedent has a well-made estate plan in place.

 For instance, issues can arise between beneficiaries and the personal representative or the trustee, particularly when the beneficiary believes the responsible party acted improperly.
 Another potential problem arises when the mental state of the deceased at the time of drafting their estate plan is called into question.
 Between the creditors, payments, accounting, court filings, and all the other things that come with probating an estate, it is important you have good legal representation on your side throughout the probate process.
 In fact, for this reason, Florida Law requires all personal representatives involved in a Formal Probate administration to be represented by council.

 No matter what type of probate case you have, The Weil Law Group, PA is ready to help guide you through the process.
-Our client centered goal oriented approach to practice ensures you get the best service possible, and understand what is happening every step of the way.
-If you, or someone you know, needs assistance with a Probate in Florida, contact us at (954) 546-7755 to schedule your FREE initial consultation.
+Our client-centered goal-oriented approach to practice ensures you get the best service possible and understand what is happening every step of the way.
+If you, or someone you know, need assistance with a Probate in Florida, contact us at (954) 546-7755 to schedule your FREE initial consultation.

 Is There More Than One Type Of Probate?

 Probate is the court-supervised process of distributing a person’s assets after they have passed away.
 A court will supervise the distribution of your assets to your beneficiaries.
 If you did not choose your beneficiaries, the beneficiaries will be designated by the intestacy laws of your state.
 There are two main types of probate: summary administration, for estates valued at $75,000 or less, which is a form-based proceeding; and formal administration…Read More

 What Actually Happens During The Probate Process In Florida?